-Maharashtra MSBSHSE HSC 12th results 2018 to be announced before May 31, confirms official
+Maharashtra HSC 12th results 2018 announced today at mahresult.nic.in

-MSBSHSE HSC 12th results 2018: The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) is likely to declare the results of Class 12 examination in the last week of May.
-Shakuntala Kale, the board chairperson, on Sunday said that the Class 12 result is expected to be declared before May 31.

-Talking to indianexpress.com, the board chairperson had earlier advised students to stay calm saying, “The HSC results will come first followed by the SSC results.”
+MSBSHSE HSC 12th results 2018: The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) has announced the results of Class 12 examination today at 1 pm.
+The HSC exams were held in March.
+Shakuntala Kale, the Maharashtra Board chairperson had earlier advised students to stay calm saying, “The HSC results will come first followed by the SSC results.”

-Once declared, the students can check the results through the websites, mahresults.nic.in, maharashtraeducation.com and results.mkcl.org.
-The results will also be available at examresults.net.
-The students can also check the results via SMS.
+The students can check the result through the websites, mahresults.nic.in, maharashtraeducation.com and results.mkcl.org.
+The result is also be available at examresults.net.
+The students can also check the result via SMS.
 The candidates who are using mobile operators like Idea, Vodafone, Reliance, Tata, BSNL can send their seat number to 57766, 58888111.

 This year, over 14 lakh students had appeared for the HSC exams and 17.51 lakh students for the SSC examinations.
 The Maharashtra Board conducted the HSC exams from February 21 to March 20 and SSC examination from March 1 to March 24.